- This event has passed.

 In an influential work, Pappas argues that the “double-tier” interpretation of Reid’s doctrine, according to which sensation and perception are distinct causally related psychological events, is incompatible with perceptual direct realism.
 On the other hand, Madden and Copenhaver, for example, argue that perception is direct for Reid precisely because sensation and perception are discrete psychological events.
 At the crux of these diametrically opposed views are competing conceptions of epistemic mediation.
 I address Pappas’ objection to the double-tier interpretation of Reid’s doctrine

 Brandon University is committed to being an accessible institution.
-To ensure that this event is available to all who are interested in attending, please advise us in advance of any accessibility considerations.
+To ensure that any event is available to all who are interested in attending, please advise us in advance of any accessibility considerations.
 Accessibility contact: firstname.lastname@example.org